Hydrough2k2k/Geometry-Dash-Randomiser/README.md

 - Finally, launch the game and enjoy the chaos!
 - To revert the files to the original ones you can copy the "Resources" folder from "Unaltered Files", or click the "Restore Files" button in the app

+- More detailed information is available in the "How To Use.txt" file

 # Compatibility:

 - Windows 10 64 bit, Windows 11 64 bit